 205

 The EPS algorithm was developed for NOAA’s next-generation polar-orbiting and geostationary environmental satellites.
 Here we focus on the VIIRS EPS aerosol product described in Laszlo (2018) and more recently Laszlo and Liu (2022).
-The VIIRS EPS product from NOAA is an alternative to the NASA DT and DB products.
 Over water, EPS is based on the MODIS heritage and represents the aerosol column as a linear combination of one fine and one coarse mode weighted by FMF, selected from four fine-mode and five coarse-mode aerosol models same as the MODIS DT algorithm (Remer et al., 2006).
 The algorithm searches for the AOD and FMF that give the best match between observed and pre-calculated TOA reflectances at seven VIIRS channels (Jackson et al., 2013; Laszlo and Liu, 2022).
-The surface contribution to TOA reflectance is represented as a sum of bi-directional sun-glint and Lambertian underwater and whitecap reflection.

 Over land, EPS simultaneously retrieves AOD, aerosol optical model, and Lambertian surface reflectances in selected bands, by matching the observed and calculated TOA reflectance over both dark and bright (snow-free) surfaces.
 EPS considers four candidate aerosol optical models, of which three are spherical, fine-mode dominated aerosols (labeled as generic, urban, and smoke), and one is non-spherical, coarse-mode dominated aerosol (labeled as dust).
 The dust model is forcibly used for North Africa and the Arabian Peninsula to account for the dominant dust presence in these regions.
 The candidate aerosol models are adopted from the MODIS Collection 5 DT algorithm (Remer et al., 2006).
 Over bright desert surfaces, the surface reflectance is estimated from a static database of spectral reflectance ratios between VIIRS channels (Zhang et al., 2016).